asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 so I didn't need the comment, I can honestly state that I was completely wrong.

 Bob Martin sums up my feelings about comments best in his book _Clean Code_.

+> "The proper use of comments is to compensate for our failure to express
+> ourself in code."
+>&mdash; _Robert Martin, Clean Code, page 54_
 While he admits that some comments are necessary and beneficial he goes on to say&hellip;

-> "The only truly good comment is the comment you found a way not to write"
+> "The only truly good comment is the comment you found a way not to write."
 >&mdash; _Robert Martin, Clean Code, page 55_

 Comments can be meaningful and beneficial but only after first trying to